 In planning and performing our audit of the financial statements, we considered the County's internal control over financial reporting (internal control) relating to the District to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the County's internal control relating to the District.
-Accordingly, we do not express an opinion on the effectiveness of the County's internal control relating to the District.
+Accordingly, we do not express an opinion on the effectiveness of the County's internal control relating to the County's internal control relating to the District.